nebulaeonline/dotPDFium/README.md

 We're not yet feature-complete, stable, or ready for production use.
 This repository is for exploratory development and incremental wrapping of PDFium's 375+ functions in a .NET-friendly way.

+The library contains the latest PDFium binaries (v138.0.7175.0) from chromium/7175, built by bblanchon (https://github.com/bblanchon/pdfium-binaries/releases) for Windows x64 & ARM64, Linux x64 & ARM64, and MacOS (as a universal dylib supporting x64 & ARM64).

 ### Goals (eventually)

 - Managed lifecycle and memory safety for native PDFium handles